Karthik-Ram-S/InfoBot-SCTCE/README.md

 ## Usage

-- InfoBot - SCTCE can provide information on various aspects of SCTCE, such as departments, faculty, courses, and upcoming events.
+- InfoBot - SCTCE can provide detailed information on SCTCE's departments, faculty, courses, and upcoming events.
-- Feel free to interact with the chatbot to discover more about SCTCE and its offerings.
+- Users can interact with the chatbot to obtain quick answers and navigate through campus-related queries efficiently.

 ## Contributing

-If you have suggestions for improving InfoBot - SCTCE or find any issues, please open an issue or submit a pull request.
+If you have suggestions for improving InfoBot - SCTCE or encounter any issues, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/Karthik-Ram-S/InfoBot-SCTCE).

-representations through screenshots linked directly from your GitHub repository, and guidelines for usage and contribution.
-Customize it further based on specific features and updates related to SCTCE.